Pricing Changes: Why It Works & How to Increase Prices to Drive Growth

 If you go to the grocery store, it's not uncommon for the price of things to change.
 This comparison doesn't directly translate to SaaS business, because physical goods have supply chains that are more easily interrupted and tend to use cost-plus pricing.
 However, having a digital product, and even utilizing value-based pricing, doesn't mean that variables that affect price aren't also constantly changing.

-Getting prepared for a change in pricing
+Getting prepared for a pricing change

 In the beginning, we mentioned a two-fold problem most businesses have with pricing: not putting enough thought into it, and never changing it.
 If you decide to change your prices regularly, you can't ignore the first problem.
 Pricing changes are a fantastic growth lever, but only when great care is taken when pulling that lever.
 Below are some tips to help you prepare for your change in pricing.